We Are Protestant

 Particular Redemption: Jesus died for the sins of his elect.
 He didn’t just make salvation possible, he actually secured the salvation of his people through his work of redemption.
 Christ’s death actually cancels our sin debt, satisfies God’s wrath, and secures his people's justification, sanctification, and glorification.

-Efficacious Grace: Because the natural man is spiritually dead in sin, God alone can make us alive in Christ and give us the gifts of faith and repentance.
+Efficacious Grace: God gives what he requires.
+Because the natural man is spiritually dead in sin, God alone can make us alive in Christ and give us the gifts of faith and repentance.
 Because God is merciful, he graciously overcomes our resistances and gives us the new birth whereby we forsake our sin and cling by faith to our Savior.

 Persevering Grace: Those effectually called by the Father, redeemed by Christ, and indwelt by the Holy Spirit will persevere to the end.
 Just as God has caused us to be born again through the work of his Spirit, we are kept by God’s power until the very end.